rooseveltframework/page-express-mapper/README.md

 *Required*

 This is designed to mimic the [Express render method](http://expressjs.com/api.html#app.render).
-Load your own templating system elsewhere in your app and call its render method here a function of your own design.
+Load your own templating system elsewhere in your app and call its render method here as a function of your own design.

 As with Express, the `template` argument should refer to a named template and the `model` argument should be a JSON string or JavaScript object.